ONLYOFFICE/office-js-api/Word/ApiCheckBoxForm/Methods/GetTextPr.md

 # GetTextPr

-Returns the text properties from the current form.
-Used if possible for this type of form. <br>Inherited From: [ApiFormBase#GetTextPr](../../ApiFormBase/Methods/GetTextPr.md)
+Returns the text properties from the current form.*Used if possible for this type of form*

 ## Syntax